smnguyen/singularity-omero/README.md

 though this may depend on where you chose to save and extract the client to.

 Similar to the process for OMERO.web, enter the starting credentials (`root`, `password`), and try again after waiting if necessary.

+## Changing the OMERO root password
+To better secure the OMERO instance, you will want to change the password for the `root` user from `password` to something else.
+The easiest way to do this is by using the OMERO web interface.

+First, login as the `root` user, and then once inside, click the user dropdown menu at the top right.
+Inside the dropdown, click the "User settings" link.
+On the settings page, click the button "Change Password" to change the `root` user's password.